The Torture ColonyPrint

 Paul Schaefer was extradited to Chile aboard a military transport plane several days after his arrest and placed in a maximum-security prison in Santiago.
 In May 2006, he was convicted of child molestation and sentenced to 20 years in prison.
 He received an additional seven-year sentence in August 2006 for weapons violations, and three for torture.
 Further prosecution is being considered on charges of forced labor, tax evasion, kidnapping, torture, and possibly murder.
 Schaefer is 86 and confined to a wheelchair.
 His health is poor and he is attended full-time by a nurse, but his mental condition seems to have improved: “He was cold and arrogant,” said one of the judges who interrogated him for several hours in Santiago.
 “Every so often he would call in the nurse to check his blood pressure.
 When I asked him questions, he pretended not to hear.”

 At one of Schaefer’s first interrogations, an orderly wheeled Schaefer into the room and pushed him to an empty spot beside Luis Peebles.
 Their arms touched.
 The judge asked Schaefer if he remembered the man sitting next to him.
 Schaefer turned and, with his one good eye, looked Peebles up and down.
 After a pause, he said, yes, he did remember him: Wasn’t he a lawyer who had once worked for the Colonia?
 “No,” Peebles responded.
 “I was once a guest in your home.
 You were very unkind.
 I never did anything to you or the Colonia, so why were you so cruel to me?”
 Schaefer went silent.
 Suddenly he began to have trouble understanding Spanish.

-Bruce Falconer is the senior editor of The American Scholar.
+Bruce Falconer is the SCHOLAR's senior editor.